 In research published by the Journal of Bone and Joint Surgery, doctors have found that a single stem cell injection following meniscus knee surgery may provide Knee Pain relief and aid in meniscus regrowth.
 In this study, patients received a single injection of adult stem cells following the surgical removal of all or part of a torn meniscus.
 These patients reported a significant reduction in pain.
 Further, some meniscal tissue regrew!
 Up to 15 percent increase in meniscal volume at one year.
 There was no additional increase in meniscal volume at year two.
 (Comment: Maybe they should have given more than one injection.)
 Wait, that was answered in the American Academy of Orthopaedic Surgeons’ press release.
 “The results of this study suggest that mesenchymal stem cells have the potential to improve the overall condition of the knee joint,” said Dr. Vangsness (a study author).
 “I am very excited and encouraged” by the results.
 With the success of a single injection, “It begs the question: What if we give a series of injections?”2

 Meniscus repair with Stem Cell Therapy

-Again, we have to ask, if it works so well in rebuilding meniscal tissue, why have the surgery in the first place?
+Again, we have to ask, if stem cells work well in meniscus tear injury, why have the surgery in the first place?
 It does say multiple injections may benefit the patient more.
 It seems we have written very often that single injections are not Prolotherapy; single PRP injections are not PRP treatments; and now single Stem Cell injections are probably more effective if given more often?
 Sounds like Comprehensive Prolotherapy performed at Caring Medical, ie multiple injections of various and supportive elements to fit the individual case of the the patient.